infiniflow/infinity/docs/guides/search_guide.md

 #### RAG analyzer

 The RAG analyzer is a bilingual tokenizer that supports Chinese (simplified and traditional) and English.
-It is a C++ adaptation of [RAGFlow's tokenizer](https://github.com/infiniflow/ragflow/blob/main/rag/nlp/rag_tokenizer.py), and its tokenization of Latin characters is a C++ adaptation of [NLTK](https://www.nltk.org/api/nltk.tokenize.punkt.html).
+It is a C++ adaptation of [RAGFlow's tokenizer](https://github.com/infiniflow/ragflow/blob/main/rag/nlp/rag_tokenizer.py), and its tokenization of Latin characters derives from [NLTK](https://www.nltk.org/api/nltk.tokenize.punkt.html).

 This analyzer offers better recall for Chinese than the [Jieba](https://github.com/yanyiwu/cppjieba) analyzer, but lower tokenization throughput due to higher computational costs.
 Its English language processing involves an additional lemmatization step before stemming, different from that of the standard analyzer.